Walter Taylor Bridge bearing replacement project

 Walter Taylor Bridge footpath closure

-From mid-September 2020-late January 2021 the Walter Taylor Bridge footpath will be closed to pedestrians and cyclists.
+From mid-September 2020 to mid-February 2021 the Walter Taylor Bridge footpath will be closed to pedestrians and cyclists.

 During this time, a detour for pedestrians and cyclists will be established along the dedicated shared pathway on Jack Pesch Bridge.